Following a devastating attack on her home, twelve-year-old Zoë embarks on an epic journey with an extraordinary companion.

 “The lively imagination and intelligence of the girl with a backdrop to the darker events around her reminded me of the deliciously dark tale of Pan’s Labyrinth.”
 Jarucia Jaycox Nirula

 “This is so wonderful I’ll have very little to say about it, I’m afraid.
 It reminds me of Cornelia Funke, but darker and more mature.
 Definitely the best-written piece I’ve found here.
 Unconventional, sure, but organically unusual, not contrived to impress or shock.
 I can’t pick out anything to praise in particular, because it’s all praiseworthy.
 Truly original ideas, beautifully executed.
 Some readers might not get it, but those who do will treasure the experience.
 Five stars, unreservedly, and a vote for the Grand Prize, when the time comes.”
 Leah Davidson

 “What appears to be an effortless flow of detail, imagery, and pathos captivated me from the start.
 Engaged by the author’s romantic writing, lyrical flow, and emotionally-packed action, I was brought in close to the empathetic characters and primed for the tragic loss, which I felt intensely.
 I was hypnotized by the writing.
-Here, the author describes the moon: “How shyly that orb moved, like a bright wonderful girl who believed herself hidden, but, drifting behind the trees as she did, she merely accentuated her presence.”
+Here, the author describes the moons: “How shyly our heavenly orbs moved, like two bright and wonderful girls chasing each other, believing themselves hidden, but, drifting behind the trees as they did, they merely accentuated their presence.”
 How desperate the last scene, how tragic the loss of a dear friend.
-“I felt that Teófilo himself caused the wind to flutter those leaves in farewell.”
+“I felt that Teófilo himself caused the wind to flutter those yellow leaves in farewell.”
 The sadness lingers even after the excerpt is done.
 Bravo!”
 Ann Keeling